felipestoker/youtube-mp3-download/README.md

-# youtube-mp3-download
- A simple web application to download and convert YouTube videos to MP3 files

  # YouTube to MP3 Downloader

 A simple web application to download and convert YouTube videos to MP3 files using Python, Flask, yt-dlp, and pydub.